WillCodeForCats/ha-addon-letsencrypt-ecdsa/README.md

 My ECDSA version adds configuration settings to generate a certificate key using RSA or ECDSA (default ECDSA), and an optional elliptic curve selection (256 or 384, default 384) for ECDSA keys.

+Note: RSA is still the most backwards compatible with older devices or operating systems that won’t be updated to support ECDSA, but anything in the last 5+ years should support ECDSA.

 # Add-On Repository

 Configure `https://github.com/WillCodeForCats/ha-addon-letsencrypt-ecdsa` in your add-on repositories.